 Williams was a delegate to the World Summit on Social Development in Copenhagen in 1995.
 She is co-chair of Massachusetts Action for Women, which was launched to advocate on behalf of the 1995 Beijing Platform for Action of the Fourth World Conference on Women.
 She founded the Grenada Education and Development Program, whose mission “is directed to erasing the social damage and exclusion that results from lack of education in Grenada’s changing environment.”
 And she is a Board of Advisors member for Grassroots International.

 Williams says that she opposes America’s War on Terror for several reasons, but “one of the simplest reasons to oppose war is that war hurts people.”
 On March 8, 2003, she joined more than 100 peace activists as they stood in front of John Kerry’s office to protest the impending U.S. invasion of Iraq.
-The rally was organized jointly by the Greater Boston Chapter of the National Organization for Women, the Women's International League for Peace and Freedom, Citizens for Participation in Political Action, and United for Justice with Peace (a coalition based in the Greater Boston region).”
+The rally was organized jointly by Citizens for Participation in Political Action, the Greater Boston Chapter of the National Organization for Women, United for Justice with Peace (a coalition based in the Greater Boston region), and the Women's International League for Peace and Freedom.”

 Throughout her career as a diplomat, academic, and activist, Williams has lobbied for decreases in U.S. military spending.